Best Laptop for Programming in 2020

 If you’re mostly doing web design or looking for an entry level laptop for programming, an i3 will probably be fine, and we recommend an Intel Core i7 processor (preferably an eighth gen Intel Core i7), if you’re using your programming skills for serious game development.
 The CPU you pick will have a major effect on your speed and performance, and it’s not usually viable to replace, so it’s the spec you should pay the most attention to when seeking out a laptop for coding, regardless of the languages you write in.

 The generation of a central processor also matters.
-The eighth generation of Intel chips constitute a pretty seismic iteration over the generations that came before, so investing in an eighth generation quad core processor from Intel can provide you with lightning fast performance in all of your programming and coding applications.
+The eighth generation of Intel chips constitute a pretty seismic iteration over the generations that came before, so investing in an eighth generation quad core, possibly I7, processor from Intel can provide you with lightning-fast performance in all of your programming, designing and coding applications.

 Linux is our favorite operating system for coding, but we can recognize that getting comfortably with Linux can involve a pretty steep learning curve, particularly for users who are still getting used to their laptop.
 But Linux is arguably the most highly flexible operating system you’ll find.
 Linux comes with countless distributions, each with their own unique quirks and characteristics, and the open source nature gives you the leverage to tweak the interface to suit your needs.